 Often, open days are hosted by current students, sometimes called ‘Student Ambassadors’.
 Have a chat with them if possible, to get their first-hand impressions of how it is to study there.
 Our advice is to be open about your autism, and explain what you like, what you don’t like, and what you’re good at.

-Check out our Student Ambassador Blogs to get a real picture of life at TUS Athlone.
+Check out some of our current and past students stories of their experiences of studying at TUS to get a real picture of life at TUS Athlone.
 In other words, what it is like to be a student here from talking about their course, and their typical day at TUS Athlone to student life, clubs, societies and campus facilities.

 It is also helpful to contact the Disability Support Service team before visiting, to arrange for an appointment with them on the day, so that they can explain their support policies.